 1. Roth IRA & Roth 401(k) Withdrawals (The Gold Standard)

 This is the crown jewel.
-The money you put in after paying tax, grows tax-free and now withdraws tax-free — forever.
+The money you put in after paying tax, grows tax-free and now withdraws tax-free — forever.- Make Sure You Know What A Roth Is Flood it.

 - Be sure to maximize contributions to your Roth 401(k).